hello@mejocare.com

 After the Surgery

-• After surgery, you can go to your home the same day as your surgery, however, you might experience soreness and you will be recommended to wear an eye patch or glaze over the affected eye for up to 4 hours.
+• After surgery, you can go home the same day as your surgery, however, you might experience soreness, and you will be recommended to wear an eye patch or gauze over the affected eye for up to 4 hours.

 • Fever